ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 If you already have a Micro SD card preloaded with the PYNQ-Z1 image, you can skip this step.
 Preloaded Micro SD cards area available from Digilent when you purchase the board.

 * `Download the PYNQ-Z1 image <https://files.digilent.com/Products/PYNQ/pynq_z1_image_2016_09_14.zip>`_, unzip/extract, and write the image to an SD card.

-Windows: `win32DiskImager <https://sourceforge.net/projects/win32diskimager/>`_, Linux/MacOS: *dd*.
+On Windows `win32DiskImager <https://sourceforge.net/projects/win32diskimager/>`_ can be used to write the image.
+On Linux/MacOS: *dd* can be used.

-For detailed instructions for writing the SD card using different operating systems, see the `Appendix: Writing the SD card image <17_appendix.rst#writing-the-sd-card-image.html>`_.
+For detailed instructions for writing the SD card using different operating systems, see the `Appendix: Writing the SD card image <17_appendix.rst#writing-the-sd-card-image>`_.

 PYNQ-Z1 setup
 ---------------